Multiquark clustering in neutron-star matter from color-spin molecular dynamics: RESULTS

 where $x \equiv \frac{n_B-n_0}{3n_0}$ with the nuclear saturation density $n_0$.
 In general, these curves do not pass through the origin; however, the behavior near the origin is improved by calculations for a single baryon ($N=3$ case) in a box.

-Table I lists these parameters.
+Table~\ref{tab:satulation} lists these parameters.
 As noted above, the third-order terms are provided for reference and are shown in parentheses.
 The quantity $J$ in the table denotes the zeroth-order offset $J \equiv S-S_0$, i.e., the symmetry energy.
 The value of $L$ may appear large compared with typical fiducial values~\cite{Vinas2014,Li2019}.
 However, the possibility of a large $L$ has also been discussed~\cite{Danielewicz2017,Estee2021}.
 We therefore confine the present analysis to interactions consistent with the parameter set summarized in this table and focus on the impact of the $qK^\ast$ interaction, treating it as the only free parameter.
+We do not attempt a quantitative comparison with the chiral effective field theory (chiral EFT) band for neutron matter in the present paper; nevertheless, such a comparison could provide additional guidance in choosing the $\epsilon_i$ parameters associated with many-body effects.

-Next, in Fig.\ref{fig: eosS} we consider matter that includes strangeness and impose charge neutrality and $\beta$-equilibrium conditions, allowing the flavor conversion, $u + e \leftrightarrow d \leftrightarrow s$.
+Next, in Fig.\ref{fig: eosS} we consider matter that includes strangeness and impose charge neutrality and $\beta$-equilibrium conditions, allowing the flavor conversion, $u + e^- \leftrightarrow d \leftrightarrow s$.
 In this figure, we include the electron contribution and show five choices for the $qK^*$-interaction strength relative to the $q\omega$ interaction: $g_{qK^*}/g_{q\omega}=0$, 0.1, 0.3, 0.4, and 0.5.
 Accompanied by the onset of strangeness, the data points indicate nontrivial behavior that deviates from a simple third-order Taylor expansion.
 Hence, we adopt the following fitting function: